Showing images 1 - 60 of 196Next

 Mantle, known as The Paracas Textile

-The ninety figures decorating the border have been interpreted as a microcosm of life on Peru's south coast two thousand years ago, with a particular focus on agriculture.
+This extraordinarily complex mantle, or cloak, is one of the most renowned Andean textiles in the world.
+It was most likely used as a ceremonial object.
+The ninety figures decorating the border, created by needle knitting, have been interpreted as a microcosm of life on Peru’s South Coast two thousand years ago, with a particular focus on agriculture.
 Many of the images illustrate native flora and fauna as well as cultivated plants.
-The order in which figures are repeated has led some scholars to interpret the textile as a lunar calendar.
-Depictions of costumed figures may represent humans impersonating gods and acting as intermediaries between the real and supernatural worlds.
-Severed human "trophy" heads are shown as germinating seeds, suggesting the practice of ritual sacrifice and the interconnected cycles of birth and death.
+Costumed figures may represent humans impersonating gods and acting as intermediaries between the real and supernatural worlds.
+Severed human trophy heads are shown as germinating seeds, suggesting the practice of ritual sacrifice and the interconnected cycles of birth and death.

 - Culture: Nasca

 - Period: Early Intermediate Period

 - Dimensions: textile: 58 1/4 x 24 1/2 in.
 (148 x 62.2 cm) support: 67 1/4 x 33 1/4 in.
 (170.8 x 84.5 cm) (show scale)

 - Museum Location: This item is on view in Arts of the Americas Galleries, 5th Floor